 What is the Lifespan of New Hampshire Chickens?

-As a generally healthy breed, their lifespan ranges between 7 to 12 years, although most breeders and keepers have reported their longevity as closer to that 7 years of age.
+As a generally healthy breed, the lifespan of New Hampshire Reds ranges between 7 to 12 years, although most breeders and keepers have reported their longevity as closer to that 7 years of age.

 How Much Space Does a New Hampshire Need?